Experiment: The Auditory Brainstem Response

 - Done!
 Now disconnect everything and open Matlab.

 - In Matlab, click the button "import data" and select the .wav file of your recording.

 - Now type the line ABR_analysisV2

 - A figure should be generated that looks like the one below.
-The big deflections from 0 - ~1.5 ms after stimulus presentation are artefacts from the sound stimulus on the second channel bleeding through on the first channel.
-After that, the moving blue line is your ABR, or the electrophysiologal response to the sound stimulus.
+The big deflections from 0 - ~1.5 ms after stimulus presentation are artifacts from the sound stimulus on the second channel bleeding through on the first channel.
+After that, the moving blue line is your ABR, or the electrophysiological response to the sound stimulus.
 Any peak and valley surpassing the black lines is surpassing the 95% confidence intervals, providing evidence that perhaps we are observing a real response.
 The red line is a statistically generated noise average.

 - You may find this signal hard to record in some individuals.
 You can increase the click presentation to 4000 clicks (16 minutes and 40 seconds).

 - In some of us with hearing damage, the signal will not be easy to record (which is why the signal is medically useful - it can be used in newborn auditory screening).